ImagineThisNHS/ImagineThisNHS.github.io/guidelines/components/background.md

 Background elements are the last elemement with a group that is name `background`
 ```

 Background is defined as having a background panel in the group.
-Therefore this element needs to be name `background` This is shown in the image below.
+Therefore this element needs to be name `background`.This is shown in the image below.

 ![Image showing screenshot of figma view](https://raw.githubusercontent.com/ImagineThisNHS/ImagineThisNHS.github.io/master/guidelines/assets/background/background%20fig%201%20(50%25).png)